Frederick Lindemann, 1st Viscount Cherwell: First World War and the University of Oxford

 In the 1930s, Lindemann advised Winston Churchill when the latter was out of Government – the Wilderness Years – and leading a campaign for rearmament.
 He appointed to the Clarendon one of Churchill's social set, the young Welshman Derek Jackson.
 This brilliant young physicist, the son of Sir Charles Jackson, transferred from the Nobel prize-winning labs at Cambridge and worked on Lindemann's top-secret nuclear energy projects.

 Lindemann moved in rich circles at Biddesden, the Earl of Iveagh's home, hosted with painter Augustus John and literary luminaries Lytton Strachey, John Betjeman, Evelyn Waugh, the Carringtons and the Mitfords, the Sitwells and the Huxley families.
 One frequently intoxicated visitor was a wayward Randolph Churchill.

 In 1932, Lindemann joined Winston to complete a road trip throughout Europe and they were dismayed at what they saw.
 Churchill later said, "A terrible process is astir.
 Germany is arming."
 Lindemann was prevailed upon to release Jackson in 1940 to join the RAF; Jackson flew in the Battle of Britain and won a DFC.
-Lindemann also assisted the new Prime Minister in the rescue of a number of German Jewish physicists, primarily at the University of Göttingen, who emigrated to Britain supplementing the vital war work developing at the Clarendon Laboratory, including the Manhattan Project.
+Lindemann also assisted the new Prime Minister in the rescue of a number of German Jewish physicists, primarily at the University of Göttingen, who immigrated to Britain; they assisted the vital war work developing at the Clarendon Laboratory, including the Manhattan Project.

 Churchill got Lindemann onto the "Committee for the Study of Aerial Defence" which under Sir Henry Tizard was putting its resources behind the development of radar.
 Lindemann's presence was disruptive, insisting instead that his own ideas of aerial mines and infra-red beams be given priority over radar.
 To resolve the situation, the committee dissolved itself to reform as a new body without him.
 He stayed in close contact with the Jacksons at Rignell Farm, who enriched a poor wartime diet with dairy products they brought into Oxford themselves.